 If you know what you’re doing, go ahead.
 If you don’t go to a computer repair store and get it cleaned.
 Now, you don’t have to do this every day, only from time to time – perhaps each month.

 OVER-CLOCK YOUR LAPTOP’S COMPONENTS:

 You saw this coming, didn’t you?
 While over-clocking may not produce significant results on low-end hardware, it’s worth an attempt.
-Over-clocking is essentially tweaking your hardware beyond their specified settings for more performance.
+Over-clocking is essentially tweaking your hardware beyond its specified settings for more performance.
 It’s a somewhat complicated procedure and requires patience.

 You can observe tutorials online to determine settings for your device in particular.
 However, the settings may differ from laptop to laptop.
 It is recommended that you don’t become covetous.
-Often times, people force hardware beyond its capability and it ends up ruining it.
+Oftentimes, people force hardware beyond its capability and it ends up ruining it.
 There’s a hazard involved, but if it works, it’ll produce noteworthy results!

 People tend to neglect this often, but keeping your laptop’s drivers up-to-date is important for proper functionality.
 Every component in your laptop comes with its own software, which ensures that your laptop can support modern applications.
 For gaming, your laptop’s GPU and CPU drivers are crucial.

 If a certain video game is causing issues, there’s a chance that your laptop’s drivers haven’t been updated to support it yet.
 For this, you can go to your laptop manufacturer’s website and install the drivers that the hardware is compatible with.
 For instance, if your laptop has an NVIDIA GPU, go to NVIDIA’s website to download the required drivers.